Tyler Stephenson Preview, Player Props: Reds vs. Blue Jays

 Tyler Stephenson At The Plate

-- Stephenson is hitting .245 with 14 doubles, a triple, eight home runs and 42 walks.
+- Stephenson is batting .246 with 14 doubles, a triple, eight home runs and 43 walks.

-- In 60.0% of his 105 games this season, Stephenson has picked up at least one hit.
-He's also had 23 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.